xrepirb/reef-grief-song-competition/competition.md

 * depression
 * acceptance

-Your music can about any topic related to reef threats and global heating.
+Your music can be about any topic related to reef threats and global heating.
 For example:

 * decline of our reefs
 * coral ecocide